apache/yunikorn-site/docs/user_guide/placement_rules.md

 ## Handling placement failures
 A rule only matches if it generates a queue that the application is allowed to run in.
-A generated queue that does not exist and cannot be created, that is not a leaf queue, that is being drained, or that the user is not allowed to submit to is not a match.
+A generated queue that does not exist and cannot be created, that already exists as a parent queue, that is being drained, or that the user is not allowed to submit to is not a match.
+The creation of a generated queue fails when the queue does not exist and the create flag is not set on the rule, or when the new queue would have to be created as a leaf below an already existing leaf queue.
 In that case the policy continues with the next rule.

 When none of the configured rules generate a usable queue the application is not rejected straight away.